 To provide participants with the opportunity to learn about Irish history, culture and traditions through in-country travel and attendance at social and cultural events.

-For the Service Learning Component of the program, all participants will be required to volunteer their services during the course of the six-week program in one or more of a variety of programs of the COPE Foundation www.cope-foundation.ie.
-Students will work with clients alongside COPE Foundation professionals and care staff Mondays through Thursdays, 6 hours daily, for a total of 24 hours a week during the first 5 weeks of the program, accruing 120 contact hours.
-In addition, students will participate in several special events, including the COPE Foundation Performing Arts Festival, a visit to other COPE Foundation facilities in towns of West County Cork, and several client and family-oriented social events.
-During the 6th and final week of the program, students will visit another service organization in Ireland (such as S.O.S.
-Kilkenny).
+In addition, students will participate in several special events, including the COPE Foundation Performing Arts Festival, a visit to other COPE Foundation facilities in towns of West County Cork, and will have the opportunity to join in on some client and family-oriented social events.
+During the 6th and final week of the program, students will visit another service organization in Ireland.
 These opportunities will accrue an additional 12 contact hours, thus accumulating a total of 132 contact hours with clients. (see further description below).

 The service component will be arranged by the Director and Co-Director of the Study Abroad in Ireland program, in cooperation with the COPE Foundation.
 The COPE Foundation is a non-profit organization that provides comprehensive services to over 1600 children and adults with special needs, and their families through its vocational education, sheltered employment, early intervention education, residential facilities, information dissemination, and recreation/leisure programs at over 60 locations throughout Cork city and county.
 The COPE Foundation also provides support to 3 schools serving children with special needs in Cork city.